-Active ownership is a fundamental part of our investment process, and a key method to reduce adverse sustainability impacts.
-Active ownership involves monitoring the investments we make, identifying environmental, social and governance (ESG) issues, strategic problems or opportunities for improvement, engaging with management teams or investment managers, voting at general meetings, and other efforts to encourage positive change for the long-term benefit of our clients and the world.
+Active ownership (which includes engagement with companies) is a fundamental part of our investment process, and a key method to reduce adverse sustainability impacts.
+Active ownership involves monitoring the investments we make, identifying environmental, social and governance

+(ESG) issues, strategic problems or opportunities for improvement, engaging with management teams or investment managers, and other efforts to encourage positive change for the long-term benefit of our clients and the world.
 Since we also invest client assets with other fund managers, we hold them to the same high standards regarding active ownership, and we engage with those managers to encourage that they are active owners on behalf of our clients.
-In the case of external assets managers of passive funds, this can be in the form of these external fund managers engageing with the index providers on environmental, social or governance factors related to the index contruction methodology.
+In the case of external assets managers of passive funds, this can be in the form of these external fund managers engaging with the index providers on environmental, social or governance factors related to the index contruction methodology.

-Since KTL invests on behalf of a diverse group of funds with diverse holdings across the investment universe, we invest in a wide range of companies.
+Since KTL represents a diverse group of clients with diverse holdings across the investment universe, we invest in a wide range of companies.
 As many of these companies are large, our direct investments may be small relative to the size of these firms.
-To be effective in engaging with these companies, we believe that collective engagement is likely to achieve better results than efforts we might undertake on our own.
-We have therefore hired specialised external service providers to conduct engagement and voting on our behalf.
+To be effective in engaging with these companies, we believe that collectiveengagement is likely to achieve better results than efforts we might undertake on our own.
+We have therefore hired specialised external service providers to conduct engagement on our behalf.